annejungers/Build_Quizz_App/README.md

 # Build_Quizz_App
 This project is related to my learning of Oriented Object Programming in Javascript.

+## Technologies used

++ HTML
++ CSS
++ Javascript